 Stopping harm and ensuring immediate safety is the first priority of any education setting.
-School staff, alongside their Designated Safeguarding Lead and/or Deputy, will make their own judgements about each specific case and should use this policy guidance to help.
+School staff, alongside their DSL and team, will make their own judgements about each specific case and should use this policy guidance to help.

-9.1 Abuse and harmful behaviour
+10.1 Abuse and harmful behaviour